braydenpan/ICS3U-ISU-brayden-pan-2025/README.md

 ### 8. Exit Program
 After choosing to exit the program, the program displays a farewell message, and breaks the loop, ending the program.
 ### 9. Menu Options
-There is aa menu that appears after every selection, that looks very similar to the homepage, and prompts the user similarly.
+There is a menu that appears after every selection, that looks very similar to the homepage, and prompts the user similarly.
 If the user does not enter a valid category, it redirects them to the homepage.